openstack-archive/solum/doc/source/getting_started/index.rst

   $ solum app create --app-file appfile.yaml --param-file params.yaml

-In the above command, we use the --plan-file flag to provide
+In the above command, we use the --app-file flag to provide

 ::